micmejia/bible-dump/AMPC/Song of Solomon/Song 4.md

-Come [^a]away with me from Lebanon, my [promised] bride, come with me from Lebanon.
+Come away with me from Lebanon, my [promised] bride, come with me from Lebanon.
 Depart from the top of Amana, from the peak of Senir and Hermon, from the lions' dens, from the mountains of the leopards.